tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 			DONE: watched marshmallow video: https://youtu.be/Gl-5m1_eVjI
 			IDEA: Very helpful way to serialize / de-serialize.. from complex to dict...
 			IDEA: but how do I handle complex objects that *hold* complex objects???
-			IN-PROC: Test multi-level objects with Pet class attribute for Person; focus on Nested format for troubleshooting
+			DONE: Test multi-level objects with Pet class attribute for Person; focus on Nested format for troubleshooting
+			TBD: Can serialize and de-serialize but not to a nested object???
 		TBD: Or maybe just class_to_string as needed before export??
 		TBD: How do I setup a DB that continues to persist independent of an app running??
 TBD: Sort out object model - objects should not need to know about things outside of them